WisoBlast/JDeezer/README.md

 # JDeezer

-Is a Java library that allows you to interact with the Deezer API.
-You can search for tracks, albums, and artists, as well as access information about playlists and users.
+Is a Java library that provides access to the Deezer API, allowing developers to search for music tracks, albums, and artists, as well as access information about playlists and users.
+The library also includes functionality to download music tracks from the Deezer platform.

 JDeezer is a remake of the PyDeezer library for Python, with a similar API and functionality.